Frewacom/pywalfox/README.md

 - Tired of Firefox not respecting your gorgeous Pywal colors like the rest of your system?
 - Looking to rack up some karma :arrow_up: on [/r/unixporn](https://reddit.com/r/unixporn)?

-Introducing **Pywalfox**, an [add-on for Firefox](https://addons.mozilla.org/en-US/firefox/addon/pywalfox/) that themes the browser using your Pywal colors through the official Firefox Theme API!
+Introducing **Pywalfox**, an [add-on for Firefox](https://addons.mozilla.org/en-US/firefox/addon/pywalfox/) that themes the browser with your [Pywal](https://github.com/dylanaraps/pywal) colors using the official [Firefox Theme API](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/theme)!

 With Pywalfox you can:
 - [x] Customize the colors of almost every UI element